Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/module-reviews.md

       <div class="card-body">
         <large class="text-muted">24/25</large>
         <br/>
         CS141 is a fun and fast-paced introduction to the functional programming language Haskell.
-The lectures and labs are all extremly good, and the lecturer is excellent and very willing to answer questions after lectures, during office hours and over email.
-The courseworks change each year but are always interesting and fun to complete.
-This year, the first coursework was to produce a simplified version of the popular video game "Balatro", and the second (always parsing related) was to create a parser for files describing a two player grid-based game called Gridlock, created speciffically for the coursework.
+The lectures and labs are all extremely good, and the lecturer is excellent and very willing to answer questions after lectures, during office hours, and over email.
+The courseworks change each year, but are always interesting and fun to complete.
+This year, the first coursework was to produce a simplified version of the popular video game "Balatro", and the second (always parsing related) was to create a parser for files describing a two player grid-based game called Gridlock, created specifically for the coursework.
         <br/>
         <br/>
         In general, the 23/24 review holds up very well.
-However, it should be noted that the exam format has changed.
-The first two questions, covering Haskell basics, are now mandatory, and you may then choose 2 questions out of the remaining 3 to answer.
+However, it should be noted that the exam format has changed: the first two questions covering Haskell basics are now mandatory, and you may then choose 2 questions out of the remaining 3 to answer.
 The 3 optional questions all cover different aspects of Haskell and functional programming, allowing you to play to your strengths.
-With sufficient practise at programming in Haskell, it is very possible to score very highly in the exam and the courseworks.
+With sufficient practice at programming in Haskell, it is very possible to score very highly in the exam and the courseworks.
         <br/>
         <br/>
         Overall, I recommend this module to anyone with an interest in programming.
 It has changed the way I view programming.